 A suspended certificate or licensure graduate student seeking reinstatement should follow the procedures outlined earlier in this policy under the Reinstatement Policy for Degree-Seeking Students with the exception that the student’s plan of study must specify the initial six credit hours (not 12) to be taken.
 Upon reinstatement, the student must achieve a cumulative GPA of at least 3.00 in the next six credit hours of graduate credit attempted.
 A student may be reinstated only once to the same certificate or licensure program.

-Separation and Deactivation from a Graduate Program
+Separation from a Graduate Program

-A student may separate voluntarily from a graduate program at any time by notifying the graduate program director in writing.
-The graduate program director submits a Notice of Student Separation or Dismissal from Program form along with a copy of the written notification to the Graduate School and the graduate advisor and the VISA Office, if applicable.
+A student may separate voluntarily from a graduate program at any time by notifying the Graduate Program Director in writing.
+The Graduate Program Director submits a Notice of Student Separation or Dismissal from Program form along with a copy of the written notification to the Graduate School and the graduate advisor and the VISA Office, if applicable.

+Deactivation from a Graduate Program

-If a student fails to register for three or more consecutive semesters, without prior approval from the gGraduate pProgram dDirector, their graduate status will be deactivated.
-To reactivate their graduate status, a student must submit a request in writing to the graduate program director and submit arfthe Office of Graduate Admissions.
-The graduate program director must approve the student’s request for reactivation to be processed.
+If a student fails to register for three or more consecutive semesters, their graduate status will be deactivated.
+To reactivate their graduate status, a student must submit a request in writing to the graduate program director and submit a Graduate Reactivation Form to the Office of Graduate Admissions.
+The Graduate Program Director must approve the student’s request for reactivation to be processed.
+Any courses older than eight years must be recertified upon reactivation.

 Dismissal from a Graduate Program